|

 Page Two - Continued

 In the United States the first talking board combined the curiosity of the planchette and the ease of use of its European cousin, the dial plate.
 However, the birth of the talking board was a much more secular capitalist venture.
-We know that homemade talking boards were documented in the mid 1880's described in detail in an article first posted on the Museum of Talking Boards.
-This article first appeared in the Atchison Daily Globe on April 9, 1886.
-It would take seven men to create a commercial success and put talking boards in nearly every home in North America.
-Together Charles W. Kennard, Harry Welles Rusk, Colonel Washington Bowie, Elijah J. Bond, William H. A. Maupin, John T. Green, and of course, William Fuld succeeded in doing just that.
+We know that homemade talking boards were documented in the mid 1880's described in detail in a New York Daily Tribune article dated March 28th 1886 and reprinted countless times.
+However, it would take seven men to create a commercial success and put talking boards in nearly every home in North America.
+Together Charles W. Kennard, Harry Welles Rusk, Col. Washington Bowie, Elijah J. Bond, William H. A. Maupin, John T. Green, and of course, William Fuld succeeded in doing just that.
 Five of these men Kennard, Rusk, Bowie, Maupin, and Green pooled their land, resources, and money to create the Kennard Novelty Company of Baltimore, Maryland.

-By late 1891, the Ouija board was selling well.
+By 1891, the Ouija board was selling well and they opened up a second factory in Baltimore, Maryland at 909 East Pratt Street.
 Just eight days after the Bond patent was granted, Kennard filed for an improved version of the talking board and called it that by name.
-On November 10, 1891 Kennard's patent (No. 462,819) was registered.
+On November 10, 1891, Kennard's patent (No. 462,819) was registered.
 It states, "Be it known that I, Charles W. Kennard, residing at Baltimore, State of Maryland, have invented certain new and useful Improvements in Talking-Boards of which the following is a specification."
 This talking board was more like the previously mentioned dial plates, where the moveable piece was fixed on one end and could swing in an arc to point at the letters, numbers, or words.

 Previous | 1 2 3 4 5 | Next